qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/widget/togglebutton.rst

 Description
 -----------
-The widget is a classic GUI element, that support to states: pressed and not pressed.
-The state could be changed by mouse (click) or keyboard (enter or space) event.
+The button is a classic GUI element, that supports two states: pressed and not pressed.
+The state is changed by a mouse (click) or keyboard (enter or space) event.
+There is an additional third state when the tri-state mode is enabled.
+The third state means that the widget was neither not pressed nor pressed, i.e. the state of the button is undetermined.

 .. _pages/widget/togglebutton#demos: